 The objective of the agreement is to inform and promote rigorous public discussion around the social, ethical and scientific use of animals in research and teaching, including the benefits, harms, and limitations.

-Callaghan Innovation does not carry out or fund research or teaching that involves the use of animals.
+Callaghan Innovation does not carry out research or teaching that involves the use of animals.
 We acknowledge, however, that many of our partners across New Zealand’s research, science and innovation ecosystem do.
 We therefore support the use of animals in principle in research or teaching to advance understanding and treatment of serious health conditions, including animal health conditions, where there is no practicable alternative.

 As signatories to the Openness Agreement, we join with our partners to commit to and ensure the highest standards of animal welfare in all research and teaching that involves the use of animals.
 Such research must be undertaken only with ethical approval, as required by law, and in consideration of the Three Rs of humane experimental techniques when animals are used in research and teaching (Replacement, Reduction, and Refinement).